posit-dev/rsconnect-python/README.md

 > To re-run failed builds, use `rsconnect content build run --retry`.
 This will build all tracked content in any of the following states: `[NEEDS_BUILD, ABORTED, ERROR, RUNNING]`.
+>
+> If you encounter an error indicating that a build operation is already in progress, you can use `rsconnect content build run --force` to bypass the check and proceed with building content marked as `NEEDS_BUILD`.
+Ensure no other build operation is actively running before using the `--force` option.

 ```bash
 rsconnect content build run